 Get Better SEO with a WordPress-Optimized Hosting Provider

-You know that changing hosting providers can change your Google and Bing results, but did you know that the right hosting provider can actually give your search results a boost?
+You know that changing hosting providers can change your Google and Bing results, but did you know that the right hosting provider can actually give your search results a boost by improving website hosting and SEO?

 - A free, global CDN